Frequently Asked Questions

 Not at all!
 Over 70% of our marching band members are in a major other than music.

 How do I join the band?

 Joining the band is simple!
-Check out this page and submit the forms found in the 2015 Orange Peel.
+Submit the forms found in the annual Orange Peel publication.

 I don’t own an instrument – can I rent one from SU?